American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 1. What is the American Opportunity Tax Credit (AOTC)?

 The American Opportunity Tax Credit (AOTC) is a tax credit available to students and their parents to help offset the costs of higher education.
-It offers up to $2,500 per eligible student for tuition, fees, and course materials.
+It provides up to 2, 500 of eligible students per school in tuition, fees and course material.

 2. Who is eligible for the AOTC?

-To qualify for the AOTC, the student must be enrolled at least half-time in a degree program, in their first four years of post-secondary education, and have no felony drug convictions.
+The student has to be enrolled at least half-time in a degree program and have no felony drug convictions, all other things being equal the student must be in their first four years of post-secondary education to qualify to receive the AOTC.
 The credit is also subject to income limitations.

 3. How do I claim the AOTC?

 To claim the AOTC, you need to complete IRS Form 8863 and attach it to your tax return (Form 1040 or Form 1040A).
-You’ll also need to gather your Form 1098-T from your school and any receipts for course materials.
+You will also have to get your Form 1098-T sent by your educational establishment and any receipts on those purchases of course materials.

 4. Can the AOTC be refunded?